-The previous record – for planting the largest amount of trees in one day – was held in neighbouring Pakistan, where in just one day just over 847,000 saplings were rooted.
+The previous record – for planting the largest amount of trees in one day – was held in neighboring Pakistan, where in just one day just over 847,000 saplings were rooted.
 India’s state officials in Lucknow wanted its nation to get into the Guinness Book of World Records by absolutely smashing the record set previously.

-Pakistan has held the record for over three years and now that record has been all, but blown out of the ground as Uttar Pradesh officials organized thousands of people to take part in the planting effort.
-There were close to a million people taking part which included students, police officials, government workers, housekeepers, nurses, tradesmen and general volunteers mostly picked from not-for-profit organizations.
+Pakistan has held the record for over three years and now that record has been all but blown out of the ground as Uttar Pradesh officials organized thousands of people to take part in the planting effort.
+There were close to a million people taking part which included students, police officials, government workers, housekeepers, nurses, tradesmen, and general volunteers mostly picked from not-for-profit organizations.

-Together the tree planters would plant the saplings on the side of a designated road, railway embankment, country highways, forest glades and open fields.
+Together the tree planters would plant the saplings on the side of a designated road, railway embankment, country highways, forest glades, and open fields.
 Elected officials from the state, said that the planting of 50 million trees would raise awareness, harness enthusiasm and fight against deforestation.

 The idea was designed to encourage the people of Uttar Pradesh state to think more about the conservation of the environment.
 Officials in the city of Kanauji, 150 miles south-west of the state capital Lucknow, realized that serious effort and work is needed now, to reduce carbon emissions, slow down the effects of emitting carbons and think more diligently about the effect of global climate change.